awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Kafka.md

 ```

 **Note**
-Currently, AWS DMS supports only public CA backed SASL/SSL\.
-DMS doesn't support SASL/SSL for use with self\-managed Kafka that is backed by private CA\.
+Currently, AWS DMS supports only public CA backed SASL\-SSL\.
+DMS doesn't support SASL\-SSL for use with self\-managed Kafka that is backed by private CA\.
-For SASL/SSL authentication, AWS DMS supports only the SCRAM\-SHA\-512 mechanism\.
+For SASL\-SSL authentication, AWS DMS supports the SCRAM\-SHA\-512 mechanism by default\.
+AWS DMS versions 3\.5\.0 and later also support the Plain mechanism\.
+To support the Plain mechanism, set the `SaslMechanism` parameter of the `KafkaSettings` API data type to `PLAIN`\.

 ## Using a before image to view original values of CDC rows for Apache Kafka as a target<a name="CHAP_Target.Kafka.BeforeImage"></a>